somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

   - (Example).
 Films are Languages.
 Visual structures whether in the physical universe or on a screen, form a Language.
 Similarly, Dreams are a Language.

   - (Example).
 Any structure forms (or is part of a) Language.

+  - (Example).
+Chalk Sound forms a Language.
+The sound that is made when a Professor writes with chalk on board is a Language.
+I wonder who pay attention to that, it's a form of Music Language.

 ### Theory of States of Matter- An Elementary Language